-&lt;sup>8A change in the discount factor may alter the price of growth stocks differently from value stocks because of a different intertemporal cash flow pattern.
+8 A change in the discount factor may alter the price of growth stocks differently from value stocks because of a different intertemporal cash flow pattern.
 However, such differences are likely to be of second order and are ignored in the subsequent analysis.